Family / St. Louis escape rooms, bowling alleys, arcades, play spaces, and more that kids will love

 Attractions: Arcade, bumper cars, mini golf, go-karts, bumper boats, and batting cages

-At Swing-A-Round, find two floors of games, or, if you're looking for more active entertainment, play a round of mini golf, drive the go-karts (named the 2022 Family Favorite Go-Kart Track in St. Louis Magazine’s Family Favorites), or use the bumper cars and boats.
+At Swing-A-Round, find two floors of games, or, if you’re looking for more active entertainment, play a round of mini golf, drive the go-karts (once named the Family Favorite Go-Kart Track in St. Louis Magazine’s Family Favorites), or use the bumper cars and boats.
 If you work up an appetite, enjoy pizza, burgers, and more.

 Fenton location: 636-349-7077.
 335 Skinker.